 Safety in severe weather conditions

-Staying safe if there's a power cut
+Stay safe during a power cut

-Storms and severe weather can cause power cuts.
-Use a standing electric torch or battery-powered lights, because candles are a fire risk.
-You can keep up to date with information about a power cut on the National Grid (formerly Western Power) or Scottish and Southern Electricity Network websites depending on where you live.
+You can get up to date information about a power cut on the National Grid (formerly Western Power) or Scottish and Southern Electricity Network websites, depending on where you live.

 Floodwater